LA-Labs/DeepLook/README.md

                 sourceImages: images) { (result) in
 ```
 But this is not recommand for large amount of photos due to high memory allocation.
-LookKit provice usful fetch options to work with user photo gallery and let you focus on your user experience.
+DeepLook provice usful fetch options to work with user photo gallery and let you focus on your user experience.
 It's start with creation of asset fetching options using ```AssetFetchingOptions```
 ```swift
 // Create default fetch options